Post

 • omega-3 poly-unsaturated fatty acids

-Additionally, the core concept of oxidative stress is introduced with respect to high-temperature cooking with plant/seed oils.
+Additionally, the core concept of oxidative stress is introduced with respect to high-temperature cooking with plant/seed oils and their elevated proportions of unsaturated fats.

-1. Animal fats and plant/seed oils can be healthy to cook with in small amounts, especially when incorporating fresh low-fat meats, poultry, and lots of vegetables.
-Key concepts:
+Animal fats and plant/seed oils can be healthy to cook with in small amounts, especially when incorporating fresh low-fat meats, poultry, and lots of vegetables.

 • saturated/unsaturated fat content